alinix1/alinix1/README.md

 <h2 align="center">
 Web Developer
 </h2>
 My name is Ali Nix.
-I'm a Software Developer and graduate from Turing School of Software & Design.
+I'm a Software Developer and graduate from The Turing School of Software & Design.
 Throughout my time at Turing I was able to develop many applications with JavaScript (ES6), HTML, CSS, Mocha/Chai, React.js, React Router, Cypress.io.<br>
 Data visualization is something that interests me within software development.<br>
 I have a passion for helping others via software, and strive to work in either med tech or green tech.<br>
 Before learning how to code, I graduated with a Master of Public Health degree with a concentration in biostatistics.<br>